 Standard disclosure: we may earn money from the companies mentioned in this post.
 Visit my disclosure page for more info

 Many of us don’t pay much attention to our credit score until it’s too late.
 Your credit score is determined by how well you borrow and pay back money and helps you to make big purchases, to take out loans and start up direct debits that could include anything from a phone contract to an insurance scheme.
 Those that constantly dip into debt and are unable to pay the money back on time damage their credit score.
 You can’t shake this score off – it will follow you around forever.
-However, you can take actions to reduce it.
+However, you can take actions to improve your score, such as removing late payments from your credit report.
 If you’ve currently found yourself in a bad credit slump, here are a few ways that you restore health to your score.